 The P1000 code is different than many other trouble codes you’ll see.
 Firstly, it’s a manufacturer-specific trouble code.
 Unlike generic codes, it means different things for different vehicles.

 The most common meaning assigned to the P1000 code is an incomplete system diagnosis.
-It is typically associated with Fords and Jaguars, though there are a couple other brands that use this meaning.
+It is typically associated with Fords and Jaguars, though there are a couple of other brands that use this meaning.

 P1000 is fairly common in Fords.
 Thankfully, it is also very minor and easily corrected.
-In most cases you won’t even need to make any repairs.
+In most cases, you won’t even need to make any repairs.
 Read on below to learn more about the causes of and fixes for this trouble code.

-P1000 Ford Code Definition: On board diagnostic system readiness test not complete
+P1000 Ford code definition: On-board diagnostic system readiness test not complete

-P1000 Jaguar Code Definition: On board diagnostic system readiness test not complete
+P1000 Jaguar code definition: On-board diagnostic system readiness test not complete

-What Does P1000 Mean?
+What does P1000 mean?

 P1000 is triggered in Fords and Jaguars when the PCM fails to complete a full diagnosis cycle.
-The on board diagnostic (OBD) monitors scan your car during the drive cycle to check for trouble codes.
+The on-board diagnostic (OBD) monitors scan your car during the drive cycle to check for trouble codes.
 When one of the monitors fails to complete a diagnostic, the P1000 code is stored.

 There are several things that can cause an interrupted diagnostic, including loss of power to the PCM.
 It’s especially common to see this code after your car receives a tow because you ran out of gas or your battery died.

 You can’t usually expect an OBD2 trouble code to go away on its own.
 P1000 is the exception to that rule most of the time.
-If your check engine light ever illuminates after a jump then turns itself off before you got home, it’s probably a P1000.
+If your check engine light ever illuminates after a jump then turns itself off before you get home, it’s probably a P1000.

 Since the P1000 code indicates a problem with the diagnosis rather than the vehicle, there are no associated drivability issues.
 The only symptom you’ll see is the activation of the check engine light.

-- Disconnected battery
+- Disconnected battery,

-- PCM is disconnected
+- PCM is disconnected,

-- Clearing the diagnostic trouble codes
+- Clearing the diagnostic trouble codes,

-- Vehicle is factory new
+- The vehicle is factory new,

-- OBD monitor concern during drive cycle (more common in Fords)
+- OBD monitor concern during drive cycle (more common in Fords.)